gluster/piragua/README.md

 * Run `cargo build --release` with a nightly version of rust to build

 ## Deploying
-* Install the deb/rpm package for this on your glusterfs cluster and enable/start the systemd service.
+* Install the deb/rpm package for this on all of the glusterfs servers
+* Set the correct environment variables in the `/etc/gluster-flexvol/environment` file.
+* enable/start the systemd service.

+Big thanks to Miranda Shutt and David Hocky for helping me debug this with openshift and kubernetes!